eventhorizn/javascript-bootcamp/README.md

    - Easy to compute size
    - Use when you need to map key to values
    - Use when you need keys that are not strings

+## First-Class VS Higher-Order Functions

+### First-Class Functions

+1. JavaScript treats functions as **first-class citizens**
+   - Just means, that functions are values
+1. Functions are a nother 'type' of object
+   - So, functions have methods

+### Higher-Order Functions

+1. Function that:
+   - Receives another function as an argument
+   - Returns a new function
+   - Or both
+1. Only possible b/c of first-class functions